 Pupils are introduced to dystopian conventions whilst reading the story.
-When analysing it, pupils look at the writer's intentions, themes and methods used.
-Pupils continue to build on their skills such as selecting relevant evidence, and how key characters are presented.
+When reading, pupils consider how the story is dystopian, how key characters are presented and what the contextual influences are.
+Pupils continue to build on their skills such as selecting relevant evidence and start to focus on the effect on the reader.

-DYSTOPIAN WRITING (NARRATIVE)
+DYSTOPIAN WRITING